-Pemaquid Point Professional Review and Guide
+Pemaquid Point Professional Guide

 "Visiting Pemaquid Point is like going out to sea, but without a boat.
 The peninsula is long and relatively narrow, extending well out in the ocean, which explains why it is such a great place for seabirds.
 A great variety of seabirds show up at Pemaquid Point.
 Razorbill, Bonaparte’s Gull, Black-legged Kittiwake, Black Guillemot, Red-necked Grebe, Common Loon, Red-throated Loon, and Northern Gannet are all regular visitors.
 Sea ducks abound, and these sometimes include King Eider and Harlequin Duck.
 Atlantic Puffin is possible, but don’t expect them.